Tr3v1n4t0r/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

+# Functions Nested Loops

+## Description

+This a directory containing tasks given to me by Holberton School

+### File 0-holberton.c

-file 0 contains a C program that prints Holberton, followed by a new line
+Contains a program that prints Holberton, followed by a new line

+### File 1-alphabet.c

-file 1 contains a C program that prints the alphabet, in lowercase, followed by a new line
+Contains a program that prints the alphabet, in lowercase, followed by a new line

+### File 2-print_aplhabet_x10.c

-file 2 contains a C program that prints 10 times the alphabet, in lowercase, followed by a new line
+Contains a program that prints 10 times the alphabet, in lowercase, followed by a new line

+### File 3-islower.c

-file 3 contains a C program that checks for lowercase character
+Contains a program that checks for lowercase character

+### File 4-isalpha.c

-file 4 contains a C program that checks for alphabetic character
+Contains a program that checks for alphabetic character

+### File 5-sign.c

-file 5 contains a C program that prints the sign of a number
+Contains a program that prints the sign of a number

+### File 6-abs.c

-file 6 contains a C program that computes the absolute value of an integer
+Contains a program that computes the absolute value of an integer

+### File 7-print_last_digit.c

-file 7 contains a C program that prints the last digit of a number
+Contains a C program that prints the last digit of a number

+### File 8-24_hours.c

-file 8 contains a C program that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59
+Contains a C program that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59

+### File 9-times_table.c

-file 9 contains a C program that prints the 9 times table, starting with 0
+Contains a program that prints the 9 times table, starting with 0

+### File 10-add.c

-file 10 contains a C program that adds two integers and returns the result
+Contains a program that adds two integers and returns the result

+### File 11-print_to_98.c

-file 11 contains a C program that prints all natural numbers from n to 98, followed by a new line
+Contains a program that prints all natural numbers from n to 98, followed by a new line

+### File 100-times_table.c

-file 100 contains a C program that prints the n times table, starting with 0
+Contains a program that prints the n times table, starting with 0

+### File 101-natural.c

-file 101 contains a C program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line
+Contains a C program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line

+### File 102-fibonacci.c

-file 102 contains a C program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line
+Contains a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line

+### File 103-fibonacci.c

-file 103 contains a C program that prints the sum of even numbered terms in the Fibbonacci sequence
+Contains a program that prints the sum of even numbered terms in the Fibbonacci sequence

+### File 104-fibonacci.c

-file 104 contains a C program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line
+Contains a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line